Wedding flower trends for 2018

 - Place potted herbs or seasonal flowering plant on the tables rather than fresh flowers.
 These can be a planted by your guests and act as a permanent reminder of your very special day.
 Alternatively, place a sprig of rosemary, lavender or eucalyptus on each napkin.
 Write your guests name on the eucalyptus.

-- Use flowers as favours.
+- Use them as flower wedding favours.
 For example, place flowers in shot glasses and label the glasses for the ladies.

 Are you finding that more brides are choosing to DIY or arrange their own wedding flowers with the help of workshops?